joseph-c100/joseph-c100.github.io/content/writing/efvs_displays.md

 <br>
 <br>

 It made me think how an interface such as this can be used in day to day activities.
-I started breaking down the EFVS visual components and separating them out and bringing them back together in different forms - as a sort of graphic exercise.
+I started breaking down the EFVS visual components, separating them out and bringing them back together in different forms - as a sort of graphic exercise.

 ![image](/images/efvs_comps.png)
 ![image](/images/diagrams.png)